-Students are prohibited from having hoverboards, portable pools, wading pools, and/or hot tubs on University property.
-Motorized transportation devices (including but not limited to electronic scooters, segways, and mopeds) are not permitted in campus buildings unless utilized as an accommodation for a disability.
+Students are prohibited from possessing portable pools, wading pools, and/or hot tubs on University property.
+Motorized transportation devices (including but not limited to hoverboards, electronic scooters, segways, and mopeds) are not permitted to be possessed or operated on University property unless utilized as an accommodation for a disability.
 Further, students are prohibited from owning or using gas/propane grills, except those owned and maintained by the University.
 Students cannot store flammable materials (charcoal or lighter fluid) in or near any residence hall facility.
 Student-owned grills cannot be stored outside.
 Students wishing to grill should use the University owned and maintained facilities located 25 feet from any standing structure in compliance with Baltimore City fire code.